NicolasChiabrando/LagranTraj/README.rst

 Lagrangian Trajectories
 #######################
 Info:
-Lagrangian trajectories are a simplified tool that uses the three components of the wind to interpolate designed for performing Lagrangian analysis in atmospheric science.
+Lagrangian Trajectories is a specialized tool for conducting Lagrangian analysis for atmospheric science research.
+It utilizes wind data to track the movement of air masses, offering insights into atmospheric dynamics.
+This tool operates by interpolating wind data across three components (longitude, latitude, and pressure) to generate trajectories.
+These trajectories can be computed either forward or backward in time.
+The tool requires input data in the form of a netCDF file with a gridded format.
+Seeding points, specified by their coordinates in the x, y, and z directions, serve as the starting points for the computation of Lagrangian trajectories.
-It uses wind data to trace the air mass motion.
-This tool requires Input data in a netCDF file in gridded format.
-The seeding points are the points in x,y, and z directions (longitude, latitude, pressure) of which the lagrangian trajectories are computed in forward or backward.
+Please look the tutorial for further details
 .. image:: docs/traj_map.png
    :width: 60%
    :align: center